 01 of 10

 Interior designer Mark Cutler likes Farrow & Ball's Green Smoke (No. 47).
 "It is a deep moody green, not as bright as Kelly green but more intense than khaki; it is the perfect color for a painted floor where you want a deep richness to anchor a room, but not one so bright that it would take over."
-He recommends pairing it with a smoky pink for a unique contrast and off-whites for a classic take.
+He recommends pairing this smoky green-blue with a smoky pink for a unique contrast and off-whites for a classic take.

 02 of 10